 Walk and raft your way through the spectacular forest that is the Periyar Tiger Reserve.
 Follow your head tracker under the guidance of the forest beat officer to spot a variety of jungle dwellers.
 A variance in perspective, you get to see the wild through your own eyes while rowing through the enigmatic Periyar or scampering across the dense vegetation.

 Dance the Tribal Way

 Blend into the tribes living on the periphery of the Periyar Tiger Reserve surviving on the bare necessities, just like the song!
 Move to the jungle beat as the tribal youth shows you how they really get down.
 This is where you really let loose and go wild.
 Pun intended.

 Night Safari at Periyar

 Follow the head tracker through the thick forests in the dead of night with nothing but a flashlight to reveal the way.
 Get an authentic experience of the life in the wild.
-Imagine the ‘Blair Witch Project’ meets the ‘Crocodile Hunter’, only without the ghosts and the fear for own well-being.
+Imagine the ‘Blair Witch Project meets the ‘Crocodile Hunter’, only without the ghosts and the fear for own well-being.
 Feel the adrenaline-rush of traipsing across thick forests on the lookout for intriguing wildlife.

 Best time to visit Thekkady

 For clearer skies, opt for a slot between early September to the end of March.
-The beaches look their best early November through to March as well, so look out for some spectacular sunsets.
-Mid-October and November does see a fair amount of rain with the North-West monsoons.
+The beaches look their best from early November through to March as well, so look out for some spectacular sunsets.
+Mid-October and November do see a fair amount of rain with the North-West monsoons.
 Sultry summers set in from April to the end of May with fairly high outdoor temperatures.
 Monsoons arrive by the first week of June right through to the end of August.
 Cool temperatures with overcast skies and green all around make this a visit like none other.

 Things to carry